 Place the fillets on warmed individual places.
 Serve with the mango-lime butter.

-The Hali'imaile General Store Cookbook (Ten Speed Press, 2000)
+Recipe courtesy of Beverly Gannon's The Hali'imaile General Store Cookbook (Ten Speed Press, 2000)